arnbme/apcupsd/README.md

 * The APC communication cable plugged into a Windows machine's USB port
 * apcupsd.org's package installed on same Windows machine

+This package *may* work on non-windows hardware, but I have not tried it.

 Should your APC UPS support WiFi consider [LG Kahn's release](https://community.hubitat.com/t/apc-smartups-status-device/50456)<br />
 For Non-windows systems consider [Steve Wright's APC UPS Monitor Driver](https://community.hubitat.com/t/release-apc-ups-monitor-driver/13092)